 Customers trust online reviews as it gives an overview of the experience other people had with the product or service.
 Another underlying factor that connects these total strangers is the necessity to buy the product or avail the service.

 Since, products and services are intended for specific demands of the target audience, the general sentiments aired through online reviews are taken seriously.
 This is more likely to happen with businesses that are less transparent about the quality of their services.

 The accessibility of online reviews to all internet users via Facebook, Google, and other popular platforms has made it easy to read and write reviews.
 Since these services are available across all platforms, they can access it on the go.

-Since the touchpoint of almost all online searches is Google, the reviews that appear in the search engine matter a lot.
-Google’s latest UI provides a sneak peek into the reviews even before the user can see the first result.
+Since the touchpoint of almost all online searches is Google, the reviews that appear in the search engine matters a lot.
+Google’s updated UI provides a sneak peek into the reviews even before the user can see the first result.

 A quick search for “best oncologist in california” gives you a list of the top-rated doctors or cancer centers.

 This list, commonly called Google Map Pack, is segregated based on the number of positive customer reviews provided by people who visited the establishment.

 Are online reviews trustworthy?

 There is a general sentiment among the buying personas to trust negative reviews more than positive ones.
 This could be entangled with the psychology of the customers however, the impact it makes on business is far-fetched.

 A study conducted by Pew Research among US online buyers in 2016 found that 82% of Americans believe that the reviews they read online are “generally accurate.”
 Interestingly, there is an increasing trend among online stores to seek out negative reviews.